gnicol/GitSwarm/perforce_swarm/doc-ee/development/architecture.md

 ![GitSwarm Diagram Overview](gitswarm_diagram_overview.png)

-A typical install of GitSwarm is on GNU/Linux.
+A typical install of GitSwarm EE is on GNU/Linux.
 It uses Nginx as a web front end to proxypass the Unicorn web server.
 By default, communication between Unicorn and the front end is via a Unix domain socket, but forwarding requests via TCP is also supported.
 The web front end accesses `/home/git/gitswarm/public`, bypassing the Unicorn server, to serve static pages, uploads (e.g. avatar images or attachments), and precompiled assets.
-GitSwarm serves web pages and a [GitSwarm API](../api/README.md) using the Unicorn web server.
+GitSwarm EE serves web pages and a [GitSwarm API](../api/README.md) using the Unicorn web server.
 It uses Sidekiq as a job queue which, in turn, uses Redis as a non-persistent database backend for job information, meta data, and incoming jobs.

-GitSwarm uses PostgreSQL for persistent database information (e.g. users, permissions, issues, other meta data).
+GitSwarm EE uses PostgreSQL for persistent database information (e.g. users, permissions, issues, other meta data).
 GitSwarm stores the bare git repositories it serves in `/home/git/repositories` by default.
 It also keeps default branch and hook information with the bare repository.